j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 ## Create a plan file

 First, you need a plan template.
 One can be found in 'plan template' folder, located in project root folder.
-Then, simply copy this plan_template.py to yours plan folder.
+Then, simply copy this plan_template.py to your plan folder.

 **<u>Plan file: naming</u>**